TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 ## Agile Method Git Projects

-Github projects was used to manage the development process using an agile approach.
+GitHub projects was used to manage the development process using an agile approach.
 Please see link to project [Kanban Board](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues?q=is%3Aissue+is%3Aclosed)

-Not all Epics have made it into the projecy using the MSCW Method you will find on the Kandban Must have's,Should Have's,Could Have's and Wont have labels.
-The wont have labeled sections are those that did not make it into the App due to time constraint or due to design decision as in the case of the About Page.
+Not all Epics have made it into the project using the MSCW Method you will find on the Kanban Must have’s, Should Have’s, Could Have's and Won’t have labels.
+The won’t have labelled sections are those that did not make it into the App due to time constraint or due to design decision as in the case of the About Page.

 ## Future Features